• Link to Facebook

 On my return journey from Tully to Maryborough, first I had the pleasure of sitting next to Mr Garden Guru, a fascinating chap with long hair, a beard, and a love for faded jeans.

-Not only was he a successful garden business owner in Cairns, but he was also a marketing guru who spilled the beans on using artificial intelligence for blogging.
+Not only was he a successful garden business owner in Cairns, but he was also a marketing guru who spilt the beans on using artificial intelligence for blogging.

 But wait, there’s more!
 He was also a vegan on the hunt for some fruit in the train’s galley, only to be disappointed.
 Luckily, he had a stash of lychees in his backpack, which he happily devoured.